-Winchester City Council's trajectory as set out on page 218 and the text at paragraph 9.23 of the draft plan, shows a downward trend in housing provision.
-Given the current stated level of unmet need in South Hampshire and the increased housing requirements introduced under the revised standard method, the phasing of the new greenfield allocations in Winchester District into the second half of the plan period is unnecessary.
+The Council's trajectory set out on page 218 and at paragraph 9.23 of the draft plan, shows a downward trend in housing provision.
+Given the current stated level of unmet need in South Hampshire and the increased housing requirements introduced under the revised standard method, the phasing of the new greenfield allocations into the second half of the plan period is unnecessary.
 To ensure an upward delivery trend across the plan period and beyond and to deliver a greater number of homes where they are needed - and to maximise opportunities to meet the unmet need in South Hampshire - provision should be made in this plan for additional strategic and other allocations, such as a larger site at Mill Lane, Wickham, which would promote and maintain higher levels of dwelling completions.